The Monument to the Great Fire of London: FAQs

 How much does it cost to go up The Monument?

-Tickets are £5 for adults, and £2.50 for kids (5 to 15 year olds).
-Under 5s go free.
+Tickets are £7 for adults, and £3.50 for kids (5 to 15 year olds).
+Under 5s go free, and there are concessions for students, seniors, and others.
 And you know how else gets in free?
 London Pass holders.
 Yep, access to The Monument (and so much more) is included with the London Pass.

 Is The Monument accessible?